Risk Management Options

 Risk Transfer: Means causing another party to accept the risk, typically by contract or by hedging.
 Liability among construction or other contractors is often transferred this way.

-Knowledge & Research: This mode is not "true" risk handling, but rather a technique for strengthening other techniques.
+Knowledge and Research: This mode is not "true" risk handling, but rather a technique for strengthening other techniques.
 This approach can best be viewed as an adaptation of the approach used by a student writing a thesis: intensive study with specialised testing - in other words doing your homework.

 Never expect initial risk management plans to be perfect.
 Practice, experience, and actual loss results will dictate changes in the plan to allow different decisions to be made in dealing with the risks being faced.
 In order for companies to succeed in the twenty-first century, they need to excel in all aspects of their business, which includes risk management, so they can fulfil their own and their customer's goals.